asadali27232/aws_simple_airflow_project/README.md

-# AWS Simple Airflow Project: NYC 311 ETL Pipeline
+# Cloud-Based Data Pipeline with Apache Airflow on AWS EC2

 ---

 ## Overview

-This project demonstrates a robust Data Engineering pipeline using **Apache Airflow** hosted on an **AWS EC2 (Ubuntu)** instance.
+This project demonstrates a simple Data Engineering pipeline using **Apache Airflow** hosted on an **AWS EC2 (Ubuntu)** instance.
 The system automates the extraction, transformation, and loading (ETL) of NYC 311 Service Request data, culminating in optimized storage on **Amazon S3**.

 The project focuses on setting up a standalone Airflow server on the cloud, managing dependencies, and orchestrating a Python-based data workflow.